jackyzha0/quartz/content/index.md

 When you're ready, you can edit `quartz.config.ts` to customize and configure Quartz more.
 Read the [[configuration]] page for more information on what each field in the configuration does.

 Then, when you're ready, see how to [[build]] and [[hosting|host]] Quartz.

+> [!info]
+> Coming from Quartz 3?
+See the [[migrating from Quartz 3|migration guide]] for the differences between Quartz 3 and Quartz 4 and how to migrate.

 ## 🔧 Features